You are here:

 What’s the deadline to apply?

 Applications for the Homestead Exemption opens the first Monday in January, and must be received by your county auditor’s office no later than the first Monday in June.
-Note: Applications postmarked after the first Monday in June will be denied for missing the deadline.
+Note: Applications postmarked on or after the first Monday in June will be denied for missing the deadline.

 I already receive the Homestead Exemption.
 Do I have to reapply to receive benefits under the new program?